FiberJW/design-starter-kit/README.md

 ## Getting Started

-1. Make sure that your have [`expo-cli`](https://docs.expo.io/versions/latest/workflow/expo-cli/) installed.
+1. Make sure that you have [`expo-cli`](https://docs.expo.io/versions/latest/workflow/expo-cli/) installed.

 1. F\*\*k this repo with the button near the top right of this GitHub page.
 Oh, and while you're up there, you might as well click the star button too 😉.

 1. Clone your fork, `cd` into it, and `yarn` to install your Expo and React Router dependencies.

-1. Run `expo start --web --dev` in your project folder and get coding!
+1. Run `expo start --web --dev` in your project folder and get designing!

 ## Deploying

-Follow [Expo's guides for distribution](https://docs.expo.io/versions/v35.0.0/distribution/introduction/) to get your prototype on phones or on the web.
+Follow [Expo's guides for distribution](https://docs.expo.io/versions/v35.0.0/distribution/introduction/) to get your prototype on other people's devices.

 ## Navigation

 Use the modules exported from `'./navigation.ts'` to ensure that your routes will work across web and native.
-Also, opt to use the `useHistory` hook over the `Link` API as the `Link` API differs across web and native.
+Also, opt to use the `useHistory` hook over the `Link` API as the `Link` component works differently across web and native.

 ## Typography

 The typeface selected for this starter kit is [Inter](https://rsms.me/inter/).
-There are pre-configured type scale functions in `'./styles/typography.ts'`, I also made a cross-platform `rem` converter for consistent sizing values across platforms.
+There are pre-configured type scale functions in `'./styles/typography.ts'`.
+I made a cross-platform `rem` converter that's also in that file for consistent sizing values across platforms.

 ## Colors